Harvey, Mark

 Florida Institute of Technology (2006 to 2009)

-Assistant Professor in the Applied Behavior Analysis track in the School of Psychology.
-Duties and responsibilities include: Teaching graduate and undergraduate level courses, research development, grant acquisition, practicum supervision, development of practicum sites, supervision of student thesis and capstone projects, program development, committee assignments, and student advisement.
+Assistant Professor: Assistant Professor in the Applied Behavior Analysis track in the School of Psychology.
+Duties and responsibilities: Teaching graduate and undergraduate level courses, research development, practicum supervision, supervision of student theses and capstone projects, program development, committee assignments, and student advising.
+Intensive Practical Training Coordinator (2006 – 2010).
+Co-developed IPT training manual, recruited IPT training sites, and developed IPT database.
+Autism Conference Chair (2008 and 2009).
+Coordinated regional autism conference and implemented a 3-track workshop series related to conference themes.
+Duties included: Conference planning, speaker selection, venue selection, venue preparation, and management of volunteers and conference staff.

 Selected Publications